 The Welshman also ventured to Europe, where he joined Juventus for one season, before returning to Liverpool.

 To this day, he remains Liverpool’s all time top goal scorers.
-Rush scored an astonishing 346 goals for Liverpool, and is regarded as one of the greatest players on Merseyside even to this day.
+Rush scored an astonishing 346 goals for Liverpool, and is regarded as one of the greatest players on Merseyside, and Wales, even to this day.

 Ryan Giggs is the most decorated player in English football history.
 In a storied 24-year career at Manchester United, he won a staggering 13 Premier League titles at Old Trafford, along with 2 Champions Leagues, 4 FA Cups and 4 League Cups.